nickriches/linguistics_handbook/docs/lecture notes/16 - Other types of dependent clauses.md

 We're going to be looking at these different types of clauses.

+## Clinical relevance

+1. Language impaired individuals have particular difficulties comprehending and producing "complex" sentences
+2. Complex sentences are particularly important in educational and workplace settings.

 ## Other types of dependent clause

 Last week, we looked at adverbial clauses, these come inside an adverbial: